snakster/cpp.react/README.md

 The project has been actively developed for about 6 months and has seen a fair share of testing and tuning during that time, so it's in a usable state.

 ### Compiling
-Cpp.React has been tested to compile with
+Cpp.React has been tested with the following compilers:

 * Visual Studio 2013.2
 * GCC 4.8.2